Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment changes the Market Development Advisory Committee to a Market Development Advisory Board, which will recommend marketing programs funded by liquefied petroleum gas sales.
+• Changes from the Market Development Advisory Committee to the Market Development Advisory Board as the entity to recommend marketing programs funded by the percentage of gross annual sales of liquified petroleum gas.

 Plain English: HCAHB707 4877 1781 HOUSE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by House Committee on Transportation, Highways and Public Works to Original House Bill No.